tomvit/humla/Readme.md

   * `e` shows the last error if any
   * `d` toggles the debug mode

-See <a href="http://vitvar.com/courses/mdw/slides/lecture1.html">Lecture 1</a> of Web Services and Middleware course for more information on how Humla can be used for making presentations.
+See <a href="http://vitvar.com/courses/mdw/slides/lecture1.html">Lecture 1 of Web Services and Middleware</a>
+course for more information on how Humla can be used for making presentations.

 # License